-Simon helps companies design digital products people want to use
+Simon Vieira helps companies with product strategy & UX/UI design to create digital products that people want to use.

 He is a Design teacher at Vancouver Film School.